C0F33/holbertonschool-simple_shell/README.md

 ## Description

-This projects is our implementation of a simple shell which is the final projects of our first trimester in Holberton, San Juan, P.R.
+This projects is our implementation of a simple shell which is the final projects of our first trimester in Holberton SJU.

 A simple shell is a text-based interface for interacting with an operating system.
 Users input commands at a prompt, which are then parsed and executed by the shell.
 It supports features like command execution, I/O redirection, piping, variables, and scripting.
 It's a lightweight tool for efficiently managing system resources and executing tasks without a graphical interface.
 Ours only handles command execution.

 ## Complilation